Gornak40/algolymp/README.md

 ### About

 **Now this is a proof of concept.
-Many more mods will be supported in the future.**
+Many more modes will be supported in the future.**

 Match all files in directory with config regexp patterns.
 Upload recognized files to Polygon.